 Accountant Role Center

 The Role Center is a dashboard with activity tiles that show you real-time key figures and give you quick access to data.
-In the ribbon at the top of the window, you have access to more actions.
+In the ribbon at the top of the window, you have access to more actions, such as opening the most commonly used financial reports and statements in Excel.
 In the navigation pane to the left, you can quickly switch between the lists you use most often.
 If you expand the Home menu in the navigation pane, you will see other areas, such as Posted Documents with the various types of documents that the company has posted.

 This functionality requires that the experience is set to Suite.
 For more information, see Customizing Your Financials Experience.